QuickLava/lavaSawndPortingUtility/README.md

 # Using this Program to Port Soundbanks for Use With BrawlEX/P+EX Clones
 ## Pre-built Soundbanks
 If you intend to base your clone's soundbank off of a vanilla Brawl character's, you actually don't need to use this program at all!
 They've all been ported ahead of time, and can be found [here](https://drive.google.com/drive/folders/1Cb-1fEHXq6LIsUFkfyqixGgCxMRnP_PR).
-Simply grab the appropriate .zip for your desire character's soundbank, and follow the instructions below, starting at Step 3.
+Simply grab the appropriate .zip for your source character's soundbank, and follow the instructions below, starting at Step 3.
+Additionally, note that some characters have sound changes between vBrawl and PM/P+.
+If you want those changes reflected in any banks you port, you'll need to import the relevant .sawnd files into your .brsar before following this guide.

 ## Necessary Materials
 - A functional BrawlEX/P+EX clone, with a unique Soundbank ID assigned in their "FighterConfigXX.dat".
 Follow the official [BrawlEX Guide for P+Ex](https://docs.google.com/document/d/1ZoL_qDcwUpUXg82cKaUp-6D_AcfpFctoW6GXFY74_0k/edit#) if you don't have this done yet.